jfding/todor/README.md

 ## How the tasks are moving around

-These four commands: `sink`, `shift`, `collect`, `postp` are designed to move tasks around in the list.
+These four commands: `sink`, `shift`, `collect`, `pool` are designed to move tasks around in the list.
 And below is a diagram to show how they work.

 ![tasks-flow](./docs/assets/tasks-flow.png)